Banff in September: Weather, Fall Tips & Things to Do

 Best Things to do in Banff in September

 At lower levels, you can find aspen forests where the rustling yellow leaves are so enjoyable to walk amongst.
-The shrubs and other smaller plants (like fireweed, which turns red) add to the overall colors in the fall.
+The shrubs and other smaller plants (like fireweed, which turns red) add to the overall colours in the fall.

 Our son enjoying a fall hike in Kananaskis.